 The letter was published on FLI’s website, which lists its activities as grantmaking, policy research, and advocacy in fields like AI.
 Scholars, IT Executives, and other famous people have signed the letter, including Yuval Noah Harari, author and professor at the Hebrew University of Jerusalem, Jaan Tallinn, co-founder of Skype, Craig Peters, CEO of Getty Images, and others.

 The letter points out that modern AI systems are intelligent enough to compete with people.
-According to the authors, it should be planned for and handled with appropriate care and resources, as this “may constitute a major transition in the history of life on Earth.”
-They assert that despite a “out-of-control race” to create new “digital minds” that not even their creators can comprehend or predict, this degree of planning and supervision is not taking place.
+The authors say it should be planned for and handled carefully, as it “may constitute a major transition in the history of life on Earth.”
+They assert that this degree of planning and supervision is not taking place despite a “out-of-control race” to create new “digital minds” that not even their creators can comprehend or predict.

-Also, various queries are posed here, including “Should we permit machines to saturate our communication channels with misinformation and propaganda?
-Should all occupations, even those that are fulfilling, be automated away?
+Additionally, this article poses many questions, such as “Should we allow machines to flood our communication channels with false information and propaganda?”
+Should we automate away all occupations, even those that are fulfilling?
 Should we create non-human minds that could one day outnumber, outwit, replace, and supersede us?
 Should we run the danger of losing civilizational control?
-The letter further states that “unelected tech executives” should not be in charge of making such decisions.
+The letter further states that “unelected tech executives” should not be responsible for making such decisions.

 What Do They Suggest?

 It has been advised to take a six-month break from developing more powerful systems than GPT-4, ChatGPT’s most recent upgrade, which can also handle image-related queries.
-This halt should involve all important players and be made public and verifiable.
-They argue that if such a pause can’t be rapidly implemented, governments should intervene and impose a moratorium.
+All significant stakeholders should participate in this halt, which should be transparent and verifiable.
+They argue that governments should intervene and impose a moratorium if such a pause can’t be rapidly implemented.

-According to them, businesses need to create standard safety rules that unbiased outside specialists can check for advanced AI design and development.
+According to them, businesses must create standard safety rules that unbiased outside specialists can check for advanced AI design and development.

 Overall, a sound framework with a clear legal foundation and foolproofing is suggested, along with watermarking technologies “to help distinguish real from synthetic,” accountability for the harm caused by AI, substantial public support for technical AI safety research, etc.